ABEC Upcoming Travel Options

 Participation: Any student who has completed ABEC101/102 may register for this course.
 Usually 40 seats.

-ABEC 403: Tropical Ecology in Ecuador
+ABEC 403: Tropical Ecology and Conservation

-This capstone course is open to students who will be seniors in Fall 2018.
+This capstone course is open to students who will be seniors in Fall 2020.
 This experience will provide you with training in field methods for wildlife ecology and behavior by immersing you in a research experience.
 We will be traveling to South Africa, where we will stay at the Lajuma Research Centre.
 We will be living and working together for almost 3 weeks, hiking in the Soutpansberg Mountains.
 Days will be spent following habituated monkeys, maintaining camera traps, working with the Small Mammal Research Team from the University of Venda, the resident research staff at Lajuma, and the students and research assistants of the Primate and Predator Project.
 We will travel to Kruger National Park for several days during the trip, and will hike to and stay at Leshiba Wilderness (home to rare white rhinos and other wildlife).
-Students register for the course during Fall 2018, and complete research projects initiated in South Africa.
+Students register for the course during Fall 2020, and complete research projects initiated in South Africa.
 Readings will cover topics including behavior and ecology of samango monkeys, human-wildlife conflict, and South African history and culture.
 The people, landscapes, and wildlife are spectacular.

 Destination: Lajuma Research Centre and Kruger Nat’l Park (South Africa)

-When: 20 May to 11 June 2018 (plus required 3-credit course in the fall) (Please note: dates are approximate, and may shift by 1-2 days)
+When: May 18- June 8, 2020 (plus required 3-credit course in the fall) (Please note: dates are approximate, and may shift by 1-2 days)

 What: Field study of monkeys, and other highland wildlife endemic to the hill regions of South Africa.
 Kruger National Park and Leshiba Wilderness for observations of additional wildlife species endemic to scrubland habitat.
-Part of three-credit capstone course to be completed during Fall 2018 semester.
+Part of three-credit capstone course to be completed during Fall 2020 semester.

-Cost Per Person: $3,800 (estimated, food included)
+Cost Per Person: $3,500 (estimated, food included, subject to change)